 The quickest way to start adding contacts to your Employee Email web app so you can build custom distribution lists is to upload them using a comma-separated values (CSV) file.
 You can create and edit this type of file in most spreadsheet applications.

 This option is not available to Base Users by default.
 If enabled, a Feature Access setting allows you to add or remove individuals' ability to Upload CSV for all account types.
-Ask your Customer Success Manager for details.
+Ask Staffbase Support or your Customer Success Manager for details.

-You can also sync Workday users (if enabled) and/or sync Azure Active Directory (Azure AD) users as Email contacts.
+You can also sync Workday users (if enabled) and/or sync Microsoft Entra ID (previously Azure AD) users as Email contacts.
 With syncing configured, users' information is updated automatically on a regular schedule.

 For contacts uploaded via a CSV file, you will have to manually upload a new version of the file any time your contacts’ information changes.
 However, this process is simple to do.